-- 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the College, or of a non-college group or individual. - 6.3.5.2 Contributions to professional organizations that are focused on service or professional responsibility as opposed to scholarship, research, or artistic/creative work.
-For example, an officership or service on a professional board may be more appropriately listed here, whereas editing a special issue of a journal may be more appropriately listed under the section on scholarship. - 6.3.5.3 General civic or community activities to which one has contributed one's professional skills or a significant amount of time, talent, energy, and involvement beyond that which might be expected by the usual citizen or member. - 6.3.5.4 Contributions that come directly or indirectly from the additional effort involved in faculty oversight of student service learning or service internships (in or outside of courses) that make a positive impact on the organization. - 9.00 Statutory Requirements for Tenure in Academic Rank - 9.0.1 Tenure in academic rank in New Jersey public colleges and universities is governed by statute.
+- 9.0.1 Tenure in academic rank in New Jersey public colleges and universities is governed by statute.
 N.J.S.A.
-18A:60-8 provides: - 9.0.2 "Faculty members shall be under tenure in their academic rank, but not in any administrative position, during good behavior, efficiency and satisfactory professional performance, as evidenced by formal evaluation, and shall not be dismissed or reduced in compensation except for inefficiency, unsatisfactory professional performance, incapacity or other just cause and then only in the manner prescribed by sub-article B or article 2 of Chapter 6 of Title 18A of the New Jersey Statutes, after employment in such college or such board of trustees for: - 9.0.3 (1) in 5 consecutive calendar years; or (2) in 5 consecutive academic years, together with employment at the beginning of the next academic year; or the equivalent of more than 5 academic years within a period of any 6 consecutive academic years." - 9.1 Tenure by Exceptional Action
+18A:60-16 provides: - 9.0.2 "Faculty members at a State college shall be under tenure in their academic rank, but not in any administrative position, during good behavior, efficiency and satisfactory professional performance, as evidenced by formal evaluation and shall not be dismissed or reduced in compensation except for inefficiency, unsatisfactory professional performance, incapacity or other just cause and then only in the manner prescribed by sub-article B of article 2 of chapter 6 of Title 18A of the New Jersey Statutes, after employment in such college or by such board of trustees for: - 9.0.3 (1) 6 consecutive calendar years; or (2) 6 consecutive academic years, together with employment at the beginning of the next academic year; or (3) the equivalent of more than 6 academic years within a period of any 7 consecutive academic years...."

+9.1 Tenure by Exceptional Action